yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### Application of BIP [32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), [38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki), [39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), [44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki), and 63 ([Stealth Addresses](http://sourceforge.net/p/bitcoin/mailman/message/31813471/)) to Altcoins

 **Bitcoin-explorer's (bx)** command line interface (part of the libbitcoin tool suite) provides substantial BIP 32, 38, 39, and 63 support.
-BIP 44 capabilities results from how bx BIP 32 is applied, and the application of the table below.
-The "BIP44 Altcoin Version Mapping Table" below applies to BTC and numerous other altcoins.
-This table also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's Hex Column with row entries containing two hex digits.
+BIP 44 capabilities for supporting altcoins results from how bx BIP 32 extended technology is applied, and the application of the table below.
+The "BIP44 Altcoin Version Mapping Table" below applies to BTC, and numerous other altcoins.
+This table also complements the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) top Table's "Hex" Column for row entries containing two hex digits.

-This "BIP44 Altcoin Version Mapping Table" is a work-in-progress, but provides important values for examples #1, #4, #5, and #6 below the table.
-Accuracy of portions of this table is questionable (~90% accurate) until vetted by others, but the pattern for how it is applies to altcoins is well understood.
-This Altcoin Version Mapping Table most definitely extends/complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).
+The "BIP44 Altcoin Version Mapping Table" below is a work-in-progress, but an exemplar will provide important **"--version (-v)"** values for examples #1, #4, #5, and #6 below for an altcoin called Dash to demonstrate how BIPs 32, 38, 39 and 44 can be tightly integrated with minor extentions to coherently support altcoins.
+It is very important for wallet developers to understand these concepts to minimize complexity of wallets that are to support multiple currencies using a common hierarchical deterministic framework.
+The accuracy of portions of this table are not absolute (~90% > accuracy and strong trace-ability to implementation source code) until vetted by others, but the pattern for how it apply it  altcoins is firmly understood.
+This Table extends and complements [SLIP 44] (http://doc.satoshilabs.com/slips/slip-0044.html) referenced within [BIP44] (https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#registered-coin-types).

 #### BIP44 Altcoin Version Mapping Table
 ```